 Yes, you can get rid of hooded eyes with hood eye surgery.
 Eyelid surgery is known as blepharoplasty.5 It removes excess skin or fat from the eyelids.

-The surgery to fix droopy eyelids involves making a small incision and removing skin or fat from the eyelids before closing the incision back up.2 A blepharoplasty may be done under local anesthetic or under general anesthetic.5 It is up to you and your doctor to decide what is the best option for you.
+Blepharoplasty involves making a small incision and removing skin or fat from the eyelids.2 A blepharoplasty may be done under local anesthetic or under general anesthetic.5 It is up to you and your doctor to decide what is the best option for you.

 Eyelid surgery, like all surgeries, comes at a cost and is not without risks.
-It may cost a few thousand dollars, depending on where you get it done and whether or not your insurance will cover the surgery.
+It may cost a few thousand dollars.
+The cost varies depending on where you get it done, as well as insurance coverage.
 The risks involve a hematoma, scarring, and blurry vision.5

-Typically, it takes about one week to recover from eyelid surgery, but it is best to follow your doctor’s advice for a safe and speedy recovery.5 For some people, the recovery period can take much longer.
+Typically, it takes about one week to recover from eyelid surgery.5 For some people, the recovery period can take much longer.
 For others, it won’t take nearly that long.

 Other options like eye lift creams are available over-the-counter in most pharmacies.
 But these are generally not the best stand-alone options for hooded or droopy eyes.
 Tapes and glues also exist to pull the eyelid upward.